of

 Compound work - From 'DUNGENESS FONT - RX12' series

-Oil based ink on heavy paper/plywood - Variable Dimensions.
+Oil based ink on heavy paper in progress.

 Space Gallery, Folkestone’s independent gallery, is delighted to host an exhibition of new works by three artists who share a common fascination with the liminal atmosphere and ever-evolving landscape of Dungeness beach.